danascheider/rambo/README.md

 ### RAML File
 In the present version, Rambo only generates tests from a single RAML file.
 If you're using the command line tool, the name of this file is passed in as an argument.
 If you're not using the command line tool and don't specify by another means (Ruby hash, `.rambo.yml` file) which RAML file to use, Rambo will look in `your_project/doc/raml` and use the first RAML file it finds.

-As noted above, Rambo currently supports only Rack-based apps.
+As noted above, Rambo currently supports only Rails, Sinatra, and Grape apps.
 Since Rails is the most popular Ruby framework, it assumes your app is a Rails app unless specified otherwise.
-Since Rack::Test syntax differs when testing Rails and non-Rails apps, you will need to tell Rambo if your app is not a Rails app using the `--no-rails` switch on the command line, the `{ rails: false }` option hash for the Ruby API, or specifying `rails: false` in your `.rambo.yml` file.
+Since Rack::Test syntax differs when testing Rails and non-Rails apps, you will need to tell Rambo if your app is not a Rails app using the `--framework` flag on the command line, the `:framework` option for the Ruby API, or specifying `framework: <framework>` in your `.rambo.yml` file.

+## Using Rambo with Grape or Sinatra
+Rambo is able to generate tests for apps written in Rails, Grape, or Sinatra.
+However, it has one important limitation when working with non-Rails frameworks.
+Specifically, Rambo does not support multiple subclasses of `Sinatra::Base`, `Sinatra::Application`, or `Grape::API`.
+In order to identify the class of your app (which is required to configure Rack::Test), the Rambo-generated test configuration will use the first subclass of one of these classes that it finds.
+There is currently no option to override this behavior.
+(If you are building a classic Sinatra app instead of the modular type, `Sinatra::Application` will be used.)

 ## About the Project
 I started Rambo in March of 2016 as part of my work at [Renew Financial](http://renewfinancial.com).
 For this reason, our primary focus has been on adding the features and functionality that are most important for testing RF's back-end services.
 Since my contract with Renew Financial has ended, I now have more latitude to do with the project what I want, but also less time to do it.

 Rambo, therefore, considers RAML 1.0 and Rails 4 the default, and support for other frameworks and for RAML 0.8 is currently lower priority.
 We would be delighted to merge pull requests adding such support, as long as they don't adversely affect the features we need most.

-Although development of Rambo is largely supported by Renew Financial, we have every intention of keeping the tool open source and to continue expanding and updating its functionality.

 ## Contributing
 Rambo is a new project and any contributions are much appreciated.
 All pull requests should include comprehensive test coverage and, where appropriate, documentation.
 If you're not sure where to get started, contact me [through Github](https://github.com/danascheider) and I'll be glad to chat.